y33-j3T/Fundamentals-of-Programming-Python/README.md

 # Python for Computational Science and Engineering

+This repository consists of my solutions on the labaratories of the stated module as of year 2019.

-# FEEG1001 - Design and Computing
+The module is part of the course FEEG1001 - Design and Computing, by University of Southampton, Malaysia.

 #### L01 Getting Started